Aspie96/blog/content/posts/free-speech.md

 The US have a history of restricting export of encryption software, which used to be included in the [Munitions List](https://www.ecfr.gov/current/title-22/chapter-I/subchapter-M/part-121).
 While this is no longer the case, [regulations](https://www.bis.doc.gov/index.php/policy-guidance/encryption) on the export of encryption software from the country still exist to this day.
 Programs on application stores (such as by [Microsoft](https://learn.microsoft.com/en-us/windows/uwp/security/export-restrictions-on-cryptography) and [Apple](https://developer.apple.com/documentation/security/complying_with_encryption_export_regulations)) have to comply with these restrictions.

+The [free speech flag](https://web.archive.org/web/20070504012547/http://www.badmouth.net/free-speech-flag/), a symbol of personal freedoms, was created as a response to attempts of censorship in the US based on DRM law.

 Besides all recognized exceptions, several violations of the First Amendment happen in the US.
 Organizations like the Foundation for Individual Rights and Expression fight against these violations.

 According to the [Press Freedom Index](https://rsf.org/index), freedom of the press in the United States is inferior to that of several other countries.